Find your care

 Are you just an acupuncture clinic?

 No, we are not the same as an acupuncture clinic.
-An acupuncture clinic in your community is typically run by acupuncturists or Traditional Chinese Medicine practitioners (commonly with a LAc after their name).
+An acupuncture clinic in your community is typically run by acupuncturists or TCM practitioners (commonly with a LAc after their name).
 Patients seek their care typically for acupuncture, herbs, other treatments for various symptoms, or even just for promotion of wellbeing.
 Patients may pay cash or use insurance to receive treatment, often on the same day.

 How effective is acupuncture?